TCodingMaster/RFID-RaspberryPI-Communication-system/README.md

 ### 6. Creating python files and an templates folder:
-When you created the virtual envroviement the directory venv appeared in your desktop exm. ```/home/username/``` when you have VENV still activated, and server Rpi decided run the command ```nano server.py``` on the server RPi via Putty and press enter.
+When you created the virtual envroviement the directory venv appeared in your desktop exm. ```/home/username/``` when you have VENV still activated, and decided which one will be the server run the command on the server ```nano server.py``` on the server RPi via Putty and press enter.
-You will create a new file named server.py in nano editor, and then
+You will create a new file named server.py in nano editor, and then copy the ```RPi_server.py``` code   ```from RaspberryPi-communication-system``` Repository